-- b.
+- c.
 Local Street.
 Local streets are the most common type of access road in healthy neighborhoods.
 Streets provide access to single- or multi-family housing and should be low speeds (twenty [20] mph). - i.
 ROW Width.
 The right-of-way width of two (2) way local streets shall be fifty-four (54) feet.
 The right-of-way width of one (1) way local streets shall be forty-seven (47) feet. - ii.
 Travel Lane Width.
-The travel lane width of two (2) way local streets shall be thirteen (13) feet as measured from front of curb to front of curb.
-The travel lane width of one (1) way local streets shall be twelve (12) feet as measured from front of curb to front of curb. - iii.
+The travel lane width of two (2) way local streets shall be thirteen (13) feet.
+The travel lane width of one (1) way local streets shall be twelve (12) feet.
+When formal on-street parking is provided on two (2) way streets, the travel lane width shall be ten (10) feet. - iii.
 Curb and Gutter.
 A curb with a height and width of six (6) inches and a gutter with a width of twenty-four (24) inches shall be required along both sides of local streets. - iv.
 Sidewalk.
-A sidewalk with a width of five (5) feet shall be required on both sides of local streets. - v.
+A sidewalk with a width of five (5) feet shall be required on both sides of local streets.
+When formal on-street parking is provided, a sidewalk width of six (6) feet shall be required on the parking side. - v.
 Parkway.
 A parkway with a width of six (6) feet shall be located between the back of curb and the sidewalk along both sides of local streets. - vi.
 Utility Location.
 Utilities shall be located in the utility strip. - vii.
 Street Trees.
 Street trees shall be planted in the parkway.
 A minimum of one (1) canopy tree shall be planted every forty (40) feet.
 Where overhead utility line conflicts are present, a minimum of one (1) understory tree shall be planted every twenty (20) feet.
 The spacing of street trees shall take into consideration local conditions and clear vision triangles. - viii.
 On-Street Parking.
-On-street parking is encouraged along both sides of two (2) way local streets.
-On-street parking shall be required on one (1) side of one (1) way local streets.
+On-street parking is permitted on one (1) side of the street if formalized; it is otherwise discouraged.
 On-street parking shall be parallel.
-On-street parking spaces shall have a width of seven (7) feet (excluding curb and gutter) and a length of twenty-three (23) feet.
+On-street parking spaces shall have a width of six-and-a-half (6.5) feet (excluding curb and gutter) and a length of twenty-three (23) feet.
 On-street parking spaces shall be delineated with striping with a width of four (4) inches.

-Figure 10.2: Local Street Cross Section Standards
+Figure 10.3: Local Street Cross Section Standards - On-Street Parking